SystemsApproach/5G/arch.rst

 This chapter identifies the main architectural components of cellular access networks.
-It focuses on the components that are common to both 4G and 5G, and as such, establishes a foundation for understanding the advanced features of 5G presented in later chapters.
+It focuses on the components that are common to both 4G and 5G and, as such, establishes a foundation for understanding the advanced features of 5G presented in later chapters.

 This overview is partly an exercise in introducing 3GPP terminology.
 For